tichugh/EHVI-EGO/README.md

 # EHVI-EGO

-A simple implementation of EHVI-EGO.
-I used CMA-ES to optimise EHVI.
-The code has both analytical (for 2 objectives) and monte carlo (any number of objectives) for EHVI calculations
+An implementation of EHVI-EGO.
+The code uses analytical formula for 2 objectives and Monte Carlo (with conditional posterior sampling) for >=2 objectives.